justicel/puppet-consul_alerts/README.md

 ## Overview

-This module can install the wkhtmltox toolkit to your machine.
+This module can install the consul_alerts toolkit to your machine.
 It supports:
  * Debian Wheezy
  * Ubuntu Precise/Trusty
  * CentOS/RHEL 5 or 6